Pubs with gorgeous gardens in Wilts

 The George Inn, Longbridge Deverill

 Nothing beats a cosy, classic pub – and The George Inn is exactly that.
 Situated on the banks of the River Wylye in the charming village of Longbridge Deverill, The George Inn is a traditional coaching inn with delicious food and a well-stocked bar.
-They have no less than an acre of grassland, which now contains a new marquee and extra tables.
-Try their new al fresco menu, or just come for a drink.
-They’re hoping there will be room for walk-ins if that booking stampede has passed you by. the-georgeinn.co.uk
+They have no less than an acre of grassland, so plenty of tables for all. the-georgeinn.co.uk

 The Dog and Gun, Netheravon

 Located in the heart of Salisbury Plain, the Dog and Gun is everything a great country pub should be, plus it’s got a truly Muddy vibe with a really quirky atmosphere.
 A pub rescue project, it was set to be redeveloped in 2018 but the sale to the developers fell through and the a local family stepped in, carrying out a Grand Designs project with the help of friends and volunteers.
 And now – hey presto!
-It’s a rocking pub perfect for drinks, dinner and Sunday lunch.
-Their outdoor covered and heated terrace will be open for dining from 28th April, so get booking as the menu looks mighty promising. thedogandgunnetheravon.co.uk
+It’s a rocking pub perfect for drinks, dinner and Sunday lunch. thedogandgunnetheravon.co.uk

 The Radnor Arms, Coleshill

 This cosy country pub is located in the National Trust village of Coleshill on the Oxfordshire/Wiltshire border.
 When possible seasonal produce comes from the family’s organic farm and other local artisan suppliers.
 It’s a unique place where the entire village and pub (apart from one manor house) is owned and managed by the National Trust.
 There are some lovely walks, a stunning park, bluebell woods and the estate country house at Buscot.
-Fans of The Cricklade Club may recognise their style, as they have some investors and a funky vibe in common.
-Outside dining for now is sandwiches Weds & Thurs, with the full pub menu Friday – Sunday. theradnorarms.co.uk
+Fans of The Cricklade Club may recognise their style, as they have some investors and a funky vibe in common. theradnorarms.co.uk